-Superficially there can be considerable difference between the Office for National Statistics' (ONS's) measures of rents (the Index of Private Housing Rental Prices (IPHRP) and owner occupiers' housing costs (OOH)) and comparable indicators from the private sector.
-However, once adjustments are made for differences in what the indices are measuring, the ONS measures of rents are more closely aligned with the other sources of rental prices.
+Superficially, there can be considerable difference between the Office for National Statistics's (ONS's) measures of rents (the IPHRP and OOH) and comparable indicators from the private sector.
+However, once adjustments are made for differences in what the indices are measuring, the Office for National Statistics's (ONS's) measures of rents are more closely aligned with the other sources of rental prices.
 This article is part of a series that explains the reason for these differences in more detail.

-2. Comparing ONS rents data and private sector data
+2. Comparing our rents data and private sector data

-Many private sector organisations including estate agents and property companies produce estimates of changes in rental prices.
-These include HomeLet, LSL Property Services and Countrywide PLC.
+Many private sector organisations, including estate agents and property companies, produce estimates of changes in rental prices.
+These include HomeLet, LSL Property Services, Your Move and Countrywide.
 In addition, other companies such as Zoopla and Rightmove are a rich source of rental data.
 These sources provide an extensive range of rental data, but a closer look at these rental measures provides a diverse picture (Figure 1).